3obby/ethernaut/ethernaut/12_Privacy/readme.md

   }
 ```

-This same array is what we'll need to investigate to find the key, which appears to be hidden in the 2nd element of the array:
+This same array is what we'll need to investigate to find the key, which appears to be hidden in the 3rd position of the array:
 ```
 require(_key == bytes16(data[2]));
 ```